adomaitisc/inspect-gpt/README.md

 # Introducing Inspect GPT

-Our extension makes it simple to find GPT-generated text on any web page.
+The extension makes it simple to find GPT-generated text on any web page.
 Just install it and let it scan the page for you.

 Website → [ InspectGPT ](https://inspectgpt.com)